-In an increasingly social world we often try to occupy a space everywhere.
-This can be time consuming and irrelevant.
-Not all social platforms suit every business model.
-It's also hard to devise content for all streams!
+In an increasingly social world, we often try to occupy space everywhere.
+This can be time-consuming and irrelevant, as not all social platforms suit every business model.

-In regards to content here are some quick tips to stop you from thinking ‘I have nothing to post moments!’
+Here are six quick tips to help you in those ‘I have nothing to post!' moments.

 You can then plan your posts around these topics.
 It makes it a lot easier to devise content if you’ve got a wide range of topics to select from.

 2. Plan, plan, plan!